Billa (2007 film): Filming

 The song "Sevalkodi" was shot at Murugan Temple, Batu Caves, Kuala Lumpur, Malaysia.

 Apart from the casting of Ajith in the dual lead role, previously played by Rajinikanth, the rest of the cast took nearly four months to finalise.
 The role played by Sripriya in the original was given to Nayantara in early 2007, controversially after Bollywood actress, Isha Sharvani, who had been in contention to act in the last few movies of Ajith, was paid the advance.
 Vishnuvardhan reported that he was pleased with Nayanthara's role in E and subsequently opted for her.
-The other lead female role in the film was initially written for Shriya Saran, but due to her contract with Sivaji: The Boss, she refused to accept the film.
+The other lead role in the film was initially written for Shriya Saran, but due to her contract with Sivaji: The Boss, she refused to accept the film.
 Despite other actresses such as Trisha, Reema Sen, Asin and Bhanu being considered, the role was eventually given to Pooja Umashankar.
 However, she refused the role, citing that she was reluctant to appear in a bikini, as the role required.
 Nayanthara was later finalized as the female lead.

 The remaining members of the cast were selected after the launch, which was held on 13 April 2007.
 Despite early reports of Prakash Raj playing the role enacted by K. Balaji of an inspector in the original, the role was eventually secured by Prabhu.
 The role of the comedian was tipped to go Vadivelu, after he received rave reviews for his comic chemistry in Chandramukhi with Rajinikanth.
 However, despite the reviews, Vishnuvardhan's regular pattern meant that the spotlight for a comedian would be limited.
 Santhanam replaced him.
 Another character artiste, Adithya, also signed up to be one of the members of the police troupe, as did Malayalam actor Rahman, who with Billa made his comeback into Tamil cinema.
 The item number danced by Helen in the original was originally given to Mumaith Khan, but was later changed to newcomer Rose Dawn, for unknown reasons.

 For his crew, Vishnuvardhan picked his preferred technicians, with Rajkannan as the dialogue writer, Nirav Shah as the cinematographer, William Ong as the stunt master, Thota Tharani as the art director, Pa.
 Vijay as the chief lyricist and A. Sreekar Prasad as the editor.
 Vishnuvardhan's orthodox music composer, Yuvan Shankar Raja, was chosen, creating great expectations for the project, while Vishnuvardhan's wife, Anu Vardhan, worked as a costume designer.
 Majority of the film was shot in Malaysia at locations including Langkawi, Kuala Lumpur overlooking the Petronas Towers and other parts, while a few scenes were shot at the Binny Mills in Chennai.